+Needlestick injury at work claim are not uncommon.
 Injuries caused by sharp objects such as broken glass, metal shards and splintered wood can occur in a variety of different jobs.
-Employees that regularly handle sharp objects such as broken glass as part of their role should be supplied with the correct safety equipment by their employer, such as reinforced gloves and tongs.
+Employees that regularly handle sharp objects such as broken glass as part of their role should be supplied with the correct safety equipment by their employers, such as reinforced gloves and tongs.
 Employees should never be required to move sharp objects with bare hands.

-Being accidently pierced by a sharp object can unfortunately occur in a variety of public places like toilets, parks and communal stairways if they are not correctly maintained.
+Being accidentally pierced by a sharp object can, unfortunately, occur in a variety of public places like toilets, parks and communal stairways if they are not correctly maintained.

 If sharp items such as used needles or broken glass are found in a public place, do not attempt to dispose of them yourself.
 Contact your local council to have these items disposed of safely and securely.